Products

 Semrau rates the comparative analysis as a clear success: “In my view, there is currently no better drive for roll mills and calenders.
 I can imagine that the new drive concept is also interesting for other applications outside the rubber industry.”
 In light of the good results and reliable operation, Freudenberg Sealing Technologies is expanding the project and procuring three new roll mills, as well as equipping two more roll mills with the new compact drive system.

 The potential for retrofits is also obvious to Schlegel.
 “Given the long service life of roll mills and calenders and energy savings of around 40 % compared to an older hydraulic drive, I expect great demand.
-Bosch Rexroth is an ideal partner for this, allowing us to flexibly connect them to higher-level controls with functional descriptions and even software modules.”
+Bosch Rexroth is an ideal partner for this, providing everything from function descriptions to software modules for flexible connection to higher-level control systems," says Semrau.

 Bosch Rexroth’s new speed-controlled compact drive for the rubber industry gets more performance out of less power and hydraulic fluid.
-The speed-controlled servo motor combined with a continuously variable hydrostatic transmission system ensures that torque is made available as required and that the drive operates with the highest possible efficiency at every load point.
+The speed-controlled servomotor in combination with an infinitely variable hydrostatic transmission ensures that torque is provided as required and that the drive works efficiently at every load point.
 Compared to conventional hydraulic power units, energy savings of around 40 % are possible.

 Author: